1939 Auckland Rugby League season: Round 1

 Hawea Mataira returned to rugby league after spending a year in Tokomaru Bay on the East Coast.
 He was joined in the City side by fullback William Greer who had played for Canterbury at rugby.
-Greer's Sunnyside rugby club team mate had also moved to Auckland, namely Harold Milliken who played seven games for the All Blacks on their 1938 tour of Australia.
+Greer's Sunnyside rugby club teammate had also moved to Auckland, namely Harold Milliken who played seven games for the All Blacks on their 1938 tour of Australia.
 Milliken had joined the Papakura club and debuted in their game with Mt Albert.
 He was selected for the New Zealand team later in the year to tour England.
 It had been reported that Reginald Haslam, the brilliant centre for Marist had "definitely retired" but he turned out for them once more "and led the green backs in fine style".
 Graham Simpson scored two tries for Ponsonby on debut at centre.
 He was an ex-Manawatu rugby representative.
 Jack Taylor, a former Kamo breakaway forward debuted for Newton in that position.

 Round 2

 Manukau played against the touring Eastern Suburbs side at 3pm on the number 1 field with just 3 senior club matches played.
 In the Ponsonby v North Shore match the New Zealand Herald reported that Jack Campbell scored 2 tries however the Auckland Star said that he scored one and Simpson scored the other.
 The New Zealand Herald had a slightly more detailed description of the match and so Campbell has been attributed with both tries.
 For North Shore Jack Smith kicked four penalties and three conversions.
 In the Ponsonby backline Arthur Kay "was brilliant at times, but his good play was nullified by bad errors".
 The game between Mt Albert and Newton was even until brilliant play by Bob Banham won Mt Albert the game.
 He beat four Newton players "cleverly passing to Tristram, who gave Mt Albert the winning try".
 Walter Alfred Cameron debuted for Mt Albert after crossing the Tasman.
-He had played eight games for the South Sydney for their first grade side from 1935-37 before joining the Queanbeyan side in 1938.
-He came across with Bob Banham and would just play one season before returning to Queanbeyan in 1940, Mt Kembla 1941-44, and Woolongong in 1945.
+He had played eight games for the South Sydney for their first grade side from 1935 to 1937 before joining the Queanbeyan side in 1938.
+He came across with Bob Banham and would just play one season before returning to Queanbeyan in 1940, Mt Kembla 1941–44, and Woolongong in 1945.
 William Greer kicked outstandingly for City, scoring 12 points from five penalties and a conversion.
 Harold Milliken was "very solid, although not brilliant amount the Papakura forwards.
 While Hawea Mataira "was outstanding" for City.
 On the wing for City was a 17 year old, Jim Gould who showed "plenty of speed and determination".